This article applies only to Imagine Lectura. Imagine Reading does not contain Dictado lessons.

 - Follow the lesson plan.
 It includes step-by-step instructions to lead a Dictado lesson, including introducing the language convention, correcting the Dictado, and conducting a formative assessment.

 Personalize the Dictado lesson to your student's needs and skills.
 Some ideas for variation:

 - Record yourself reading the Dictado so students can listen to it as many times as needed.
 Students who finish quickly can begin another related task, while those who need more time do not feel pressured to rush.

 - While students work in pairs on Day 2, work with intervention groups to provide more individualized support.

 - On Day 2, ask students to identify anything they are still struggling with and how they will improve.
 Have them write this in their Dictado notebooks.

-- For students who need more support, print out the Dictado but leave out some keywords or phrases for students to fill in.
-These keywords or phrases should contain the language convention.
+- For students who need more support, print out the Dictado but leave out some key words or phrases for students to fill in.
+These words or phrases should contain the language convention.
 This exercise will help students feel successful in practicing the new skill.